cheapjack/cheapjack.github.io/index.md

 Cheapjack is me, Ross Dalziel, an artist who sets up activity, events & systems to explore how knowledge is produced and shared.

-I like to play with how research & knowledge is produced; who makes it, receives it, where they make it and how.I usually put together events, systems and situations that explore this.
+I like to play with how research & knowledge is produced; who makes it, receives it, where they make it and how.

+I usually put together events, systems and situations that explore this.

-I usually bring people from different disciplines together to that end
+I then bring people from different disciplines together to that end

  * Amateur Astronomers
  * Artists